mrdandelion6/mrdandelion6/README.md

 thanks for stopping by. i'm faisal, president of the physics club at uoft. 🥼

-\> triple majoring in cs, physics, and math
+\> triple major in cs, physics, and math

 \> i like coding. i code ML, data science, fullstack, and low level.